Project #112 | Empowering Women to Fight Malnutrition in Burkina Faso

 Djantoli strives to reduce child mortality in the suburban regions of Ouagadougou.
-ODW’s support of their nutrition project was oriented toward three major goals: 1) Improving knowledge and habits regarding new born and young children’s nutrition through engaging families in participatory educational activities using collective games and personalized counseling activities; 2) Improving the proactive screening of acute malnutrition among families living in these areas as well as the treatment and monitoring of malnourished children; and 3) Facilitating the access to adequate health care through supporting first-care health centers and increasing partnership and coordination with local healthcare structures and grassroots community organizations.
+ODW’s support of their nutrition project was oriented toward three major goals: 1) Improving knowledge and habits regarding newborn and young children’s nutrition by engaging families in educational activities using collective games and personalized counseling; 2) Proactively screening for acute malnutrition as well as the treatment and monitoring of malnourished children; and 3) Increasing access to adequate healthcare through supporting first-care health centers and increasing partnership and coordination with local healthcare structures and grassroots community organizations.

 Through these interventions, 839 children were able to benefit from nutritional follow-ups and improvements in their hygiene routine, 1,351 nutritional inputs were administered, and 79% of moderated children suffering from malnutrition now have normal brachial perimeters after their follow-ups.
 In the communities targeted by this project, young children and newborn populations have demonstrated significant improvements in their health, and families and healthcare centers have ameliorated their health behavior.
 Furthermore, thanks to the personalized follow-ups provided through the home visits conducted by Djantoli’s agents, 34 mothers of diagnosed malnourished children benefitted from extensive guidance and support.

 Health Workers Trained